 PrestaShop Addon Marketplace

-While the standard features are pretty good, PrestaShop also have their own addon marketplace with over 4,000 additional modules than you can install on your PrestaShop ecommerce store and they cover a range of categories from Payment Gateways to Marketing to Product Page customization.
+While the standard features are pretty good, PrestaShop also has its own addon marketplace with over 4,000 additional modules that you can install on your PrestaShop ecommerce store and they cover a range of categories from Payment Gateways to Marketing to Product Page customization.

 Now, while this is great, the downside is that less than 200 of these modules are free to use, with the rest being paid options starting from around $50 into the hundreds of dollars.
 This is because many of the modules within the marketplace have been created by third-party developers.

 With Shopify being a fully hosted ecommerce platform, it is not surprising that it comes with a lot of ecommerce related features straight out of the box and all of the following are available on the Shopify basic plan.

 - Flexible Shipping Rates

 - Shopify Management App